The following Wills & Probate practice note provides comprehensive and up to date legal information covering:

-By this stage, the draftsperson will have met the client to take instructions and obtained all the relevant information regarding their circumstances.
-Armed with this and an idea of what the client wants to do, the general format of the Will can be planned.
-However, it will almost certainly be necessary to determine which of a number of options that will be open in the drafting are applicable to the client.
+Usually, the draftsperson will have met the client to take instructions and will have obtained all the relevant information regarding their circumstances through that meeting and other communication with the client.
+Using the information and the instructions from the client as to what they want their Will to do, the general form of the Will can be planned.
+It will be necessary to determine which of a number of drafting options are appropriate to the client.

-The Wills of married couples/civil partners will likely be similar, although certain specific individual circumstances of each may dictate differing terms.
-However, whatever the similarities or differences, they should be made at the same time.
+The Wills of spouses and civil partners will likely be similar, although certain specific individual circumstances or preferences of each may dictate differing terms.

-if a surviving spouse is to have a limited ability to deal with the capital, a life interest may be more sensible
+if a surviving spouse or civil partner is to have a limited ability to deal with or dip into the capital of the estate, a life interest may be preferable

-if it is a matter of concern, a life interest can protect assets in the event of a survivor remarrying or cohabiting but a termination in such circumstances may have a capital gains tax (CGT) disadvantage
+if it is a matter of concern, a life interest can protect assets in the event of a surviving spouse or civil partner forming a new union or cohabiting (but a lifetime termination of the trust may have a capital gains tax (CGT) disadvantage)

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.